Dunimark/Dunimark/README.md

-[German Version]
-### Hallo 👋
-⌨ Ich bin Dunimark ein junger Entwickler aus Deutschland.
-Meine Hauptprogrammiersprachen sind C# und Java aber ich präferiere am meisten C#.

-🔭 Ich arbeite aktuell an [wsusworkgroup](https://github.com/dunimark/wsusworkgroup)

-[English Version]
 ### Hi there 👋

-⌨ I'm Dunimark (he/him) a young Developer from Germany.
-My Main Programming languages are C# and Java but i prefere mostly C#.
+⌨ I'm Dunimark (he/him) a Developer from Germany.

+Mainly I write my programs in C#.

+Some projects are also done with Python, Java or C++.

 🔭 I’m currently working on [wsusworkgroup](https://github.com/dunimark/wsusworkgroup)